DioxusLabs/dioxus/docs/router/src/features/outlets.md

 simultaneously.
 For example, we might have a sidebar that changes its content in sync with the main part of the page.

-When defining our routes, we can use `RcMulti` instead of `RcComponent` to tell the router about our content.
+When defining our routes, we can use `RouteContentMulti` instead of `RouteContent::Component` (we've been using this through the `Into` trait) to tell the router about our content.

 We then can use a named [`Outlet`] in our output, to tell the router where to put the side content.